c0nr3f/E88-Pro-Python/README.md

 video.bind(("192.168.4.100", 19797))
 ```
 The script now includes Haar Cascade Classifier, to find eyes and faces of persons in the live video feed.

+## udp_video_data.py
+This script tries to control the drone via keyboard.
+Not fully operational yet.

 # License
 Licensed under MIT License.